Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 Klaw is a web application developed using Java, compatible with JDK 17/19.
 The application's front end is initially built using AngularJS, but an upgrade to React JS is underway.
-The backend development is carried out using Spring Boot.
+The Backend development is carried out using Spring Boot.
 Klaw relies on an RDBMS-based data store for managing metadata.
 In its default configuration, Klaw employs a file based H2 database for storing metadata.